OpenNebula/docs/source/release_notes/release_notes/uspng.rst

 CentOS 7.0 Platform Notes
 -------------------------

 This distribution lacks some packaged ruby libraries.
 This makes some components unusable until they are installed.
-In the frontend, just after package installation these command should be executed as root to install extra dependencies:
+In the frontend, just after package installation these commands should be executed as root to install extra dependencies:

 .. code::

+    # yum install openssl-devel
     # /usr/share/one/install_gems

 When using Apache to serve Sunstone, it is required that you disable or comment the ``PrivateTMP=yes`` directive in ``/usr/lib/systemd/system/httpd.service``.